mounchiliu/IndividualProject/README.md

 ![image](https://github.com/mounchiliu/IndividualProject/blob/master/image/flow_camera_pose.png)

-For matches that located on the potential dynamic objects, I pass the sparse flow which is fromed according to the matches located on the dynamic objects to instance the reconstruction process.
+I only pass the sparse flow of potential dynamic objects which is fromed according to the matches located on the dynamic objects to instance the reconstruction process.

 e.g. (Before RANSAC)